vestrel00/contacts-android/DEV_NOTES.md

 display name will be the email.
 When a structured name is inserted, the Contacts Provider automatically updates the Contacts row display name.

+> In the case of `StructuredName`, the `Contacts.DISPLAY_NAME` is made up of the prefix, given,
+> middle, family name, and suffix and not the unstructured display name.

 If no data rows suitable to be a display name are available, then the Contacts row display name will be null.
 Data suitable to be a Contacts row display name are enumerated in `DisplayNameSources`;